openstack/openstacksdk/HACKING.rst

 That way, if some_method ever needs to be renamed, the only line that needs to be touched is the line with some_method.

-Additionaly, if you need to line break at the top of a block, please indent the continuation line an additional 4 spaces, like this:
+Additionally, if you need to line break at the top of a block, please indent the continuation line an additional 4 spaces, like this:

 .. code-block:: python